-The downtown historic residential district of Charles City, Iowa was suffering from crumbling streets and stormwater catch basins.
-Charles City retained the Conservation Design Forum (CDF) to develop a comprehensive plan to address the streets and stormwater issues and evaluate the expected performance of the existing and proposed plan.
-Conservation Design Forum worked with the City to develop a permeable streets plan for a 17 block area of the City.
+The downtown historic residential district of Charles City, Iowa was suffering from aging streets and stormwater catch basins.
+Charles City retained the Conservation Design Forum (CDF) to develop a comprehensive plan to address the prevailing streets and stormwater challenges and evaluate the expected performance of the existing and proposed plans.
+The CDF worked with the City to develop a permeable streets plan for a 17 block area of the City.
 Plan alternatives included permeable paving, parkway bioretention, bioretention intersection narrowings, and infiltration beds.

 Hulin St. & N. Joslin St.

 Charles City, IA 50616

 Greater than 5 acres

 16 Blocks of street ROW (Right of Way)

 - Porous pavers

 - Curb cuts